timrogers/timrogers/README.md

 I'm Tim, and I'm a product leader and polygot software engineer based in London, UK 🇬🇧

-I work as a Product Manager at GitHub, looking after:

-* the [REST](https://docs.github.com/en/rest) and [GraphQL](https://docs.github.com/en/graphql) APIs for talking to GitHub
+I work as a Product Manager at GitHub, looking after migration tools.
+We're building tools to make it easy and stress-free for customers to move between GitHub products and from competitors to GitHub.
-* [webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks) so GitHub can talk to you
-* [libraries](https://docs.github.com/en/rest/overview/libraries) - sometimes called "SDKs" - which help you build smarter on our platform

 In my spare time, I love to code, whether that's on my own [private projects](https://rewardnights.com) or open-source projects.
 I'm the maintainer of [Restforce](https://github.com/restforce/restforce), the most popular Ruby 💎 library for working with the Salesforce API.